 A softer pink again, this is an ideal colour for a bedroom and is almost an off white.
 Partnered here with a masculine style bedhead and crisp white bedlinen, this is a bedroom that would appeal to both men and women and the pink on the walls certainly provides a beautiful relaxing space.

 Again, here is a masculine style monochromatic black and white living room that has been brought alive by the injection of pink in the accessories and artwork.
 This doesn’t make it a feminine space, it just softens the look and makes it more inviting.
 There is no doubt here that the strong lines and tonal variation of the neutral scheme is the backbone of the look but the pink really does pull it together.

 If you are in doubt about using pink in a scheme then you may want to consider using it as a block colour rather than as smaller accents.
 This does make a pink statement but it also makes a very contemporary one and prevents the look from being too fussy.
 Yes, it’s pink, but it is modern and stylish and I think looks fantastic with this black and white scheme.
 The feature wall of black and white framed artworks really is the star of the show and the dash of pink balances it all nicely.

-I have a board dedicated to the colour pink on my Pinterest site and I would love to hear whether this is a colour that you would consider using in your interior decorating schemes.
 Remember pink can come in many guises, a strong pop of colour for a statement or a natural almost earthy pink for a heritage wall colour.
 Even a pink that is almost white can completely change the mood of a space and make it more appealing.